 A suite of curriculum resources is available providing learning opportunities for students to continue their learning while not being able to access a school.
 These materials are designed as a support tool for students to continue their learning and engage in familiar activities essential to their learning and wellbeing.

-Before using the two-week units of learning materials it is important, that you review any communications from your child’s school and teachers to see how these materials fit into the school’s program, and with other work set by your child’s school to complete at home.
+Before using these materials, it is important that you review any communications from your child’s school and teachers to see how these materials fit into the school’s program, and with other work set by your child’s school to complete at home.

 Parent support materials

-Parent support materials for Prep to Year 6 are also available to provide additional activities that can be used with the two-week units of work.
+Parent support materials for Prep to Year 6 are also available to provide additional activities that can be used with the learning packages.
 These support materials could also be used as standalone resources.
 They contain English and Mathematics resources.

 Instructions for students and parents learning@home

-Download the relevant two-week units of learning.
-These units include a lesson overview, lesson plans, activity sheets and resources intended to be completed sequentially over a fortnight.
-Unzip and save the materials on your desktop computer.
+These learning packages include a lesson overview, lesson plans, activity sheets and resources intended to be completed sequentially.
+The

 With your child, regardless of what year level they are, read through the units of learning to find out how many lessons are included, where there are instructions to be followed, icons to note or resources that could be printed or downloaded.
 Read any helpful information sections to get a sense of what needs to be completed.

 Together decide how many lessons there are for each subject and when they are going to be completed.
-Create a schedule or timetable for how to progressively work through the sequence of lessons and activities over a two-week period—teachers may have already set a schedule.
+Create a schedule or timetable for how to progressively work through the sequence of lessons and activities—teachers may have already set a schedule.

 Make sure you have a

 learning space set up with the necessary tools and resources to help your child focus and learn.
-You may like to create a chart or list to check off over the fortnight as lessons and activities are completed.
+You may like to create a chart or list to check off as lessons and activities are completed.

 Remember to check-in with your school and/or your teacher/s if you need support.